(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 Loved: An amazing display of force power that literally took everything Luke had.
 If George Costanza was watching this movie, he would fight back tears and say “That was a helluva thing Luke did.”

-Disliked: The standoff on the rebel planet base was a straight up lift of the Hoth stand off.
+Disliked: The standoff on the rebel planet base was a straight-up rip off of Hoth.
 Same cold planet.
 Same At-At’s.
 Same last stand for the rebellion.
 It would not be the only time this movie indulged in a rehash.

 Liked: When Luke “brushed” the “dirt” off his shoulder after “surviving” a bazillion At-At guns unloading on him.
 I immediately thought this: “If you feelin’ like a pimp n***a, go and brush your shoulders off.”